 Becoming a Barrister

-Entry to the Bar of Northern Ireland is traditionally based on merit and is highly selective - only the best succeed.
+Entry to the Bar of Northern Ireland is based on merit.

 How do I become a Barrister?